atom/atom/docs/upgrading/upgrading-your-package.md

 {$, TextEditorView, View, GitRepository} = require 'atom'
 ```

-Would be replaced by this:
+would be replaced by this:

 ```coffee
 # New way